db-dzine/protein-calculation-widget/README.md

-# protein-calculation-widget
+# Wordpress Protein calculator widget
-Wordpress Protein calculator widget
+This Wordpress Widget lets your users calculate their protein needs.
+Live on the site via JavaScript.